theobald-software/theobald-software.github.io/content/_en/board-connector/server.md

 {: .box-tip }
 **Tip:** The BCConfigServer.exe logs its actions in log files.
-The log files are located in the logs subdirectory of the program directory: 'C:ProgramFiles\BOARD Connector\logs\server\config' (default).
+The log files are located in the logs subdirectory of the program directory: 'C:ProgramFiles\Board Connector\logs\server\config' (default).

 Theobald.Bc.Web.Listener.exe waits for HTTP requests.